 The making of the scene

-What makes a music scene, what creates and sustains it, and makes it thrive, is not only the music people, DJs, live performers, producers, record label owners, and event organizers, but also many other important actors, from party-goers who dance at events, and materially create the party space with their bodies and moves, and communicate with DJs, thus co-producing the musical event, to workers behind the scenes, bouncers, box office and cloak-room people, bartenders, stagehands, light design artists, and poster artists, also co-creating the musical event and the scene.
-This blog will therefore explore through interviews how all these actors make the local electronic dance music scene happen from dusk till dawn, from weekend to weekend.
+What makes a music scene, what creates and sustains it and makes it thrive, is not only the music people, DJs, live performers, producers, record label owners or event organizers but also many other important actors.
+From party-goers who dance at events, materially create the party space with their bodies and communicate with DJs, thus co-produce the musical event, to workers behind the scenes, bouncers, box office and cloak-room people, bartenders, stagehands, light design artists and poster artists, who co-create the musical event and the scene as well.
+This blog will therefore explore through interviews the ways all these actors make the local electronic dance music scene happen from dusk till dawn, from weekend to weekend.
 It will explore their roles in the scene, their cultural values and observations, their goals and motivations, their experiences and skills, their patterns of action and interaction, and the differences between them in terms of their social and cultural position.
-Each bi-monthly interview posted on this blog will be dedicated to one of these scene makers, alternating among them more or less equally: party-goers, workers behind the scenes, and music people.
+Each trimonthly interview posted on this blog will be dedicated to one of these scene makers, alternating among them more or less equally: party-goers, workers behind the scenes, and music people.

 Author and coordinator of the blog: David Verbuč (music anthropologist by occupation, and techno dancer in spare time, or maybe it’s the opposite).

-You can email us to firstname.lastname@example.org, if you have any comments or questions about The making of the scene blog, or if you want to be interviewed yourself/with your friends.
+You can email us to email@example.com, if you have any comments or questions about The making of the scene blog, or if you want to be interviewed yourself or with your friends.

 Due to coronavirus crisis Ankali will stay closed until further notice.
 We will inform about the programme accordingly on our website and in all Facebook events individually.
 Stay positive, the sooner we all take precautions, the sooner we’ll be back on track.